syedahmedshah2013/react-cost-estimator/README.md

-### Objective

-Your assignment is to implement a controlling dashboard using HTML, CSS and Javascript (React).

-### Brief

-You are a member of the Alasco engineering team and you just finished a call with a customer.
-You talked about how the customer doesn't have an overview about current costs of a construction project.
-This slows down their work considerably and you want to provide a solution for this problem.
-You quickly scribble down some notes and after a few hours of relentless work you have a design in mind.

-### Tasks

-* Implement the assignment using:
-  * Language: **Javascript** (optional: Typescript)
-  * Framework: **React**
-* Build out the project to the designs inside the `/wireframes` folder
-* Connect your application to the controlling API at https://dl5mns5bwg.execute-api.eu-central-1.amazonaws.com/prod (_Note: Adding new items is only done in the client for prototyping reasons by now_)
-* Implementation details:
-  * parse the API response and display the results
-  * add a form which makes it possible to add new items including an automatic calculation of the gross amount (feel free to use the currency you want)
-  * build a overview box which represents the current state in the client
-  * add a possibility for starring and deleting items
-  * add a toggle button to just display the starred items

-### Deliverables

-Make sure to include all source code in the repository.
-To make reviewing easier, include a fully built version (= running version to view in a browser) of your assignment in a folder named **public**.

-### Evaluation Criteria

-* **Javascript (optional: Typescript)** best practices
-* We value good design / UI as much as clean code.
-Please consider this in your implementation
-* We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
-* Show us your work through your commit history
-* Completeness: did you complete the features?
-* Correctness: does the functionality act in sensible, thought-out ways?
-* Maintainability: is it written in a clean, maintainable way?
-* Feel free to add additional libraries to implement the feature
-* The wireframes are just there to get a first impression of the solution, feel free to change stuff when you think it's necessary
-* It would be good to see at least one unit (or) integration test in your solution

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The Alasco Team
+# COST ESTIMATOR WITH REACT / ENZYME / JEST / REACT REDUX

+Implementation details:
+  * parsed the API response and displayed the results
+  * added a form which makes it possible to add new items including an automatic calculation of the gross amount (feel free to use the currency you want)
+  * built a overview box which represents the current state in the client
+  * added a possibility for starring and deleting items
+  * added a toggle button to just display the starred items

+## IMPROVEMENTS
+This code contains the fixes of the following that was not avaliable in the previous repo.
+    * Updated the glitch of input validations.
+    * Updated the [Overview component] of Cost Estimation when state updates in the application it updates automatically refelecting the current state in client.
+    * Added the Unit test scripts for App & Estimator List Prices components in the tests folder.
+    * Updated the Toggle Button with functionality to change the text accordingly for current active state. i.e Show Favorites / Show All Costs.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

+### Code Splitting

+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

+### Analyzing the Bundle Size

+This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

+### Making a Progressive Web App

+This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

+### Advanced Configuration

+This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

+### Deployment

+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+### `npm run build` fails to minify

+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)